 Riding RAGBRAI for Research

-This year, the Davis Phinney Foundation will join Dr. Alberts and the Pedaling for Parkinson’s team at RAGBRAI for this 411-mile ride in an effort to raise Parkinson’s awareness and funds to support the Davis Phinney Foundation’s research and programs.
+This year, the Davis Phinney Foundation joined Dr. Alberts and the Pedaling for Parkinson’s team at RAGBRAI for this 411-mile ride in an effort to raise Parkinson’s awareness and funds to support the Davis Phinney Foundation’s research and programs.

 Dr. Alberts continues to study how the brain controls skilled movements and how changes in brain function affect the movement performance.
 In 2015, he was again awarded grant funding from the Davis Phinney Foundation to look at dual tasking (simultaneous performance of two attention-demanding tasks,) and Parkinson’s.
 This two-year intervention study will use a virtual reality assessment to improve motor and non-motor function in individuals with Parkinson’s.
 If successful, the study aims to characterize Parkinson’s dual task deficits and develop effective interventions targeting these declines.